Electronic Press Kit (EPK)

 Stolie started using loop pedals in 2003 to layer beats and harmonies and incorporate rhythms and beatbox, creating full arrangements on the fly.
 Her seamless technique was captured in a live performance on November 10, 2018; Live at the Listening Room Phoenix is available as a digital download and now as USB Bracelet.

-Summer of 2019, Stolie embarked on a tour called "60 Shows in 100 Days" en route to her winter home in Puerto Vallarta.
-The tour will brought her through western Canada, down the west coast, through Colorado, Nebraska Kansas and down through Texas.
+Summer of 2019, Stolie embarked on a tour called "60 Shows in 100 Days" en route to her winter home in Puerto Vallarta. (see image on right) The tour brought her through western Canada, down the Pacific coast, up through Colorado, Nebraska, Kansas, down through Texas, and eventually landing safely in Puerto Vallarta.